larsmm/borg-cygwin/README.md

 File paths are in Cygwin notation e.g. /c/path/to/my/files

-Exemple batch script to do backup:
+Exemple batch script to do backup with smb share:

 ```
 @echo off